 Social Characteristics of Those Who Are Comfortable Serving as Jurors During the Pandemic

-Our survey also explored the relationship between those who are comfortable with jury service in a pandemic, and numerous social attitudes that we typically include as questions in our surveys.
-A number of those social characteristics were statistically significant with participants’ willing to serve as jurors, and these characteristics are reported in the chart below.
+Our survey also explored the relationship between those who are comfortable with jury service in a pandemic and numerous social attitudes that we typically include as questions in our surveys.
+A number of those social characteristics were statistically significant with participants’ willingness to serve as jurors, and these characteristics are reported in the chart below.

-You may notice that a number of these characteristics tend to correspond with typically pro-defense attributes in many types of civil cases.
-For example, those who are comfortable serving as in-person jurors during the pandemic have positive opinions about large corporations, and believe that business executives are more honest, than those who expressed discomfort serving as jurors during the pandemic.
+A number of these characteristics tend to correspond with typically pro-defense attributes in many types of civil cases.
+For example, those who are comfortable serving as in-person jurors during the pandemic have positive opinions about large corporations and believe that business executives are more honest than those who expressed discomfort serving as jurors during the pandemic.
 Those who reported being more comfortable serving as in-person jurors during the pandemic were also less concerned about income inequality than those who were less comfortable serving as jurors.

 Our survey asked respondents whether they agreed or disagreed with the following statement: “I basically believe that the world is a just place.”
 Those who agreed with this statement were more likely to be comfortable serving as a juror for an in-person trial during the pandemic.

 One battery of questions that we ask on all of our surveys pertains to attitudes about lawsuits and damages awards.
 Jurors who are comfortable as in-person jurors during the pandemic generally held negative opinions about lawsuits and large damages awards.